wesbos/React-For-Beginners-Starter-Files/readme.md

 It's ZSH + Cobalt2 for iTerm2.
 I did a whole video series on it → [CommandLinePowerUser.com](http://commandlinepoweruser.com/)

-## I'm getting a weird error when I try run Gulp
+## I'm getting a weird error when I try run Gulp or any of it's tasks

 Make sure you have the latest Node and NPM installed.
 If you run `node -v && npm -v` and get anything less than 4.0 and 3.0 you should download the installer from <http://nodejs.org> to upgrade.